-7.1 Due to the diverse nature of development opportunities, differences in local housing markets and housing need, and the individual nature of financial viability and land values, housing and affordable housing requirements must be negotiable to ensure that public policy interests are balanced with the importance of achieving housing delivery and growth.

-7.2 However all negotiations must be carried out within a clearly defined framework ensuring that any influence and subsequent decision making is fair, consistent, transparent and justified.

-7.3 Evidence that is used to support such negotiations must be objectively prepared and capable of withstanding independent expert scrutiny.
-When the Council seeks particular types, sizes or tenures of market and affordable housing, its demands must be informed by sound and robust sources of evidence and it must be capable of proving that its aspirations would result in optimised sustainable development.

-7.4 Conversely proponents must expect to provide evidence demonstrating why it would not be possible to meet the Councils aspirations and how alternative proposals still optimise the scope to meet local need and demand, whilst achieving sustainable development.

-7.5 Primary negotiating issues are likely to include the type, size and mix of 'appropriate' market housing and the type, size and mix, as well as the quantity, of subsidised affordable housing and the degree to which market and affordable elements are integrated.

-7.6 To ensure that negotiations are carried out within a consistent framework and a timely manner, development proposals and subsequent planning applications should be prepared taking the following guidance and requirements into consideration (also see process diagrams at appendix 2):-

-7.7 It is essential that applicants discuss housing proposals and the issue of affordable housing with the Councils well in advance of an application being submitted to ensure that issues are properly addressed, that proposals are supported by evidence and that the most appropriate provision is being made.
+- 7.1 Due to the diverse nature of development opportunities, differences in local housing markets and housing need, and the individual nature of financial viability and land values, housing and affordable housing requirements must be negotiable to ensure that public policy interests are balanced with the importance of achieving housing delivery and growth. - 7.2 However all negotiations must be carried out within a clearly defined framework ensuring that any influence and subsequent decision making is fair, consistent, transparent and justified. - 7.3 Evidence that is used to support such negotiations must be objectively prepared and capable of withstanding independent expert scrutiny.
+When the Council seeks particular types, sizes or tenures of market and affordable housing, its demands must be informed by sound and robust sources of evidence and it must be capable of proving that its aspirations would result in optimised sustainable development. - 7.4 Conversely proponents must expect to provide evidence demonstrating why it would not be possible to meet the Councils aspirations and how alternative proposals still optimise the scope to meet local need and demand, whilst achieving sustainable development. - 7.5 Primary negotiating issues are likely to include the type, size and mix of 'appropriate' market housing and the type, size and mix, as well as the quantity, of subsidised affordable housing and the degree to which market and affordable elements are integrated. - 7.6 To ensure that negotiations are carried out within a consistent framework and a timely manner, development proposals and subsequent planning applications should be prepared taking the following guidance and requirements into consideration (also see process diagrams at appendix 2):- - 7.7 N.B.
+It is essential that applicants discuss housing proposals and the issue of affordable housing with the Councils well in advance of an application being submitted to ensure that issues are properly addressed, that proposals are supported by evidence and that the most appropriate provision is being made.
+(The relevant requirements of the Housing and Affordable Housing SPD will form part of the planning application validation checklist).